 The student reads an advertisement about a new shop’s offer and answers the reading comprehension questions.
 New words are then extracted from the ad (e.g. bargain, discount, promotion, etc.) for the student to match them with appropriate contexts and then with their synonyms.

 After watching the video about the UK’s first Amazon Fresh Store, the student completes the sentences based on the video using the words brand, privacy, app, and queue.
 New vocabulary is extracted from the video for the student to match it with the correct meaning.

 The lesson ends with a word family exercise where the student completes the table with the missing adjectives and nouns.

-In this lesson, the student will learn vocabulary related to plants, plant parts,…
+In this lesson, the student will learn to follow instructions and communicate simple…

 In this lesson, the student will learn new vocabulary related to dating etiquette…